 It's not a particularly easy process, however, and we'd be tempted to just pay the £19 to replace the Lightning to USB cable (you can spend an extra £10 and get the 2-metre version instead of 1-metre).

 How to repair a broken Apple Power Adapter

 If the adapter is at fault, you're probably better off buying a replacement.
 Unless you really know what you're doing, we do not advise you to open up and repair the Apple Power Adapter.

 A new model is available from the Apple Store for £19.
-We advise you to get the Apple 12W USB Power Adapter (this is the model that ships with the iPad), as many iPhone models can use this to charge faster than the Apple 5W Power Adapter which ships with the iPhone.
+We advise you to get the Apple 12W USB Power Adapter (this is the model that ships with the iPad), as many recent iPhone models can use this to charge faster than the Apple 5W Power Adapter which ships with the iPhone.

 It's largely impossible to repair the Apple USB Power Adapter without breaking the insides, because of the amount of glue in the (extremely compact) interior.